-That post, written 8 years ago, has been the most popular essay of this blog and has been read by over twenty-two thousand people all over the world.
-I mention this not to sound a trumpet and ring bells but to request the reader become familiar with it since its content and popularity sets the stage for upcoming posts on the witness of St. Francis’ life.
+That post, written nine years ago, has been, and continues to be, my most popular essay on this blog.
+It has been read by over twenty-two thousand people all over the world.
+I mention this not to sound a tinny trumpet and jangly bells but to request, if possible, the reader become familiar with it since it sets the stage for this post.

-Another perception is that he did love nature, but only in reference to the truth, goodness, and beauty of God and His creation.
-He loved his neighbor in order to bring them to an understanding of Jesus through the Holy Scriptures and the Sacred Traditions of the Roman Catholic faith.
-To divorce Sacred Scripture and the Traditions of the Catholic faith as the core of his life is to misunderstand the witness of St. Francis of Assisi.
+He did love nature, but only in reference to the truth, goodness, and beauty of God and His creation.
+He loved his neighbor in order to bring them to an understanding of Jesus through the Holy Scriptures and the Sacred Traditions of the Catholic faith.
+We misunderstand the witness of St. Francis of Assisi if we divorce Sacred Scripture and the Traditions of the Catholic faith as the core of his life and soul.

 How did he know this?
 As a sacred warrior he knew it because he was a man of the Holy Scriptures.
-The Gospels and Epistles were his sword and armor.
+The Gospels and Epistles were his sword and armor; they were his rations, the “kit,” he needed to do battle on behalf of God.

 In imitation of Christ this sacred warrior simply expressed the revelations of Sacred Scripture and his love for God and His creation.
-For the sake of Christ, he also gave witness with the blood of his service and Christ-like model to others.
-Oh that we could be sacred warriors like him.
+For the sake of Christ, he also gave witness with the blood of his service to Christ as a model for others.

 Praise, glory, and thanks to Our Lord Jesus Christ for providing us with the witness of St. Francis of Assisi.